Spectrum of the perturbed Landau-Dirac operator: Results

-{ \begin{remark} Note that the predominance of $V_1$ in the previous result does not correspond to the intuition we might have when analyzing the symbol of the Dirac operator $D_V$.
-Indeed, for $V$ diagonal the eigenvalues of $\sigma \cdot (\xi -A) + m \sigma_3 +V$, the matrix symbol of $D_V$, are given by
+{ \begin{remark} Observe that the predominance of $V_1$ in the previous result contradicts the intuitive expectation derived from analyzing the symbol of the Dirac operator $D_{\cV}$.
+Indeed, the eigenvalues of $\sigma \cdot (\xi -A) + m \sigma_3 +{\cV}$, the matrix symbol of $D_{\cV}$, are given by

-This formula suggests that the roles of $V_1$ and $V_2$ are of the same order.
-Unlike a semi-classical context of perturbative magnetic field (e.g. as in \cite{BrRo99}), Theorem \ref{thm1} shows that the presence of a constant magnetic field significantly modifies the way a perturbation influence the spectral behavior.
+This formula suggests that the roles of $V_1$ and $V_2$ are { similar.} Unlike a semi-classical context of perturbative magnetic field (e.g. as in \cite{BrRo99}), Theorem \ref{thm1} shows that the presence of a constant magnetic field significantly modifies the way a perturbation influences the spectral behavior.
 A mathematical explanation of the origin of this phenomenon comes from Lemma \ref{lem1} (see Remark \ref{rmqV1+}).

 \end{remark} }